How I met Nina...

 Some say she’s got her head in the clouds.
 Others call her an escapist.
 Nina calls it seeing the world through the lens of imagination.
 And somehow, that makes everything feel a little brighter.

-As I continue to unpack Nina’s suitcase, this shop simply brings her world to you... retro Polaroids collections she curated, bookmarks inspired by those she slipped into each genre she read, and #POV notepads echoing the pages where she penned her bookish thoughts.
+As I continue to unpack Nina’s suitcase, this shop simply brings her world to you... retro Polaroids collections she curated, bookmarks inspired by those she slipped into each genre she read, and notepads echoing the pages where she penned her bookish thoughts.

 All created with care, all very much her.